Severe Weather Statement issued for Cochise by NWS - NewsBreak

-Effective: 2021-08-09 18:52:00 EDT Expires: 2021-08-09 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-08-07 15:36:00 PDT Expires: 2021-08-07 16:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: District of Columbia A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM EDT FOR THE EASTERN DISTRICT OF COLUMBIA AND NORTHEASTERN PRINCE GEORGES COUNTIES At 651 PM EDT, severe thunderstorms were located along a line extending from near Bowie to Bladensburg, moving southeast at 10 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Cochise A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM MST FOR CENTRAL COCHISE COUNTY At 334 PM MST, a severe thunderstorm was located 20 miles north of Bisbee-Douglas Airport, or 28 miles north of Douglas, moving south at 5 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damaging winds will cause some trees and large branches to fall.
-This could injure those outdoors, as well as damage homes and vehicles.
-Roadways may become blocked by downed trees.
-Localized power outages are possible.
-Unsecured light objects may become projectiles.
-Locations impacted include Bowie, Greenbelt, Largo, Coral Hills, Bladensburg, Fedex Field, Landover, East Riverdale, Kettering, New Carrollton, Walker Mill, Mitchellville, Lake Arbor, Riverdale Park, Cheverly, Seat Pleasant, Woodmore, Carmody Hills-Pepper Mill Village, Lanham-Seabrook and Greater Landover.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees.
+This severe thunderstorm will remain over mainly remote areas of central Cochise County.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0